Craig Smith (basketball, born 1972): South Dakota (2014–2018)

 Smith became a head coach again on March 24, 2014, when South Dakota athletic director David Herbster named Smith men's basketball head coach.
 Following a 12–18 season in 2013–14, South Dakota went 17–16 (10–8 in Summit League play) in Smith's first season of 2014–15.
 In 2016–17, Smith won Summit League Coach of the Year honors after South Dakota won the Summit League regular season title and qualified for the 2017 NIT.
 Smith's last season in 2017 with the Coyotes ended 26–9, with a 2nd-place finish in the Summit League both in the regular season and conference tournament, the Coyotes would later fall to North Texas in the 2018 College Basketball Invitational first round 77–90.

 Utah State (2018–2021)

 On March 26, 2018, Smith was announced as Utah State's new head coach after the firing of Tim Duryea.
 In just his first season at the school, he led the Aggies to a share of the Mountain West regular-season title, as well as the tournament title.
 This performance earned them their first appearance in the NCAA tournament since 2011.
 The team repeated as Mountain West tournament champions in 2020, though the NCAA tournament was cancelled amid the ongoing COVID-19 pandemic.
 In 2021, Smith earned his third consecutive NCAA tournament appearance with the Aggies with an at-large bid.

 Utah (2021–2025)

 Smith was hired to be the new head coach of the Utah Utes men's basketball team on March 27, 2021.

 He was fired on February 24th, 2025.
+He finished with a 65–62 overall record.